mtonkal/rogerslab/README.md

             "desc": "Describe why you worked on this project and what this project is."
         }
 ```
 * Create a unique project ID for `id`.
-It will be used for the filename to create a project detail page.
+It will be used to create a project detail page.
   * Make it concise and meaningful
   * Use all lowercase
   * Don't use spaces in the project ID